Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 **Cultural Artifacts & Handicrafts:**
 - Traditional crafts and artifacts
 - Contemporary Pacific Islander creations
-- Ceremonial items (where culturally appropriate)
+- Ceremonial items (where culturally appropriate to share)
 - Textiles and clothing
 - Jewelry and accessories
 - Home goods and furnishings